lishiyo/toodler-fire/README.md

 use the $scope angular (app.js) rather than jquery script because the script doesn't work for new taskItems in the same document load (doesn't recognize the new checkboxes)

+NOTES (on Userapp)

+seems to be working now in Angular, need to add other partials